OfficeDev/VBA-content/VBA/Visio-VBA/articles/documents-afterdocumentmerge-event-visio.md

 # Documents.AfterDocumentMerge Event (Visio)

-Occurs when Visio incorporates changes from other users? versions of a document into a merged, co-authored document.
+Occurs when Visio incorporates changes from other users? versions of a document into a merged, co authored document.

 ## Syntax